REQUEST AN APPOINTMENT!

 In its early stages, Critical Limb Ischemia does not show any symptoms.
 That is why the first sign of the disease is typically a stroke or transient ischemic attack (TIA), caused by a lack of blood to the brain.
 Signs of stroke or TIA include sudden numbness in the face or on one side of the body, confusion, trouble speaking, dizziness, blurred vision, or severe headache.

-What are the risk factors associated with Critical Limb Ischemia?
+The risk factors associate with Critical Limb Ischemia are:

 An accurate diagnosis of Critical Limb Ischemia is dependent upon the location of the disease.
 A cardiologist will use one of the following methods to detect and monitor your arterial health.: